pminina01/readthedocs/Time-Source.md

 entries.
 In addition, NLog provides a few default time sources that can easily be configured via XML or code.

-By default, NLog uses the FastLocalTimeSource as the default time source.
+By default, NLog uses the `FastLocal` as the default time source.

 Note that the time source is used mostly for accuracy, so there might be some quirks if using different time zones.